Nikolai Skoblin: In the media

-Skoblin's and Plevitskaya's story was fictionalized by Vladimir Nabokov, who had known Plevitskaya in Berlin, in his first English language story, "The Assistant Producer", in January 1943.
+Skoblin and Plevitskaya's story was fictionalized by Vladimir Nabokov, who had known Plevitskaya in Berlin, in his first English language story, "The Assistant Producer", in January 1943.
 It was also the basis of the French movie Triple Agent (2004) directed by Éric Rohmer.
 The Miller abduction and Skoblin's relationship with Max Eitingon was the subject of a rancorous squabble between Stephen Schwartz and Theodore Draper in the pages of the New York Review of Books in April 1988.

-In addition, the kidnapping of General Miller is also fictionalized in Nikita Mikhalkov's award-winning film Burnt by the Sun.
-In the film the character known as "Mitya" (Oleg Menshikov) is a former White Army officer turned NKVD agent.
-Posing as a pianist in Paris, Mitya is described as having delivered eight White Generals to the NKVD.
-All are described as having been kidnapped, returned to Moscow and shot without trial.
-One of the generals is given the name "Weiner."